Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 4 - The Oracle's Calling.md

 		- Nearby his friends are shackled, begging for him to stop, reconsider, join them again and just return to a peaceful life
 		- Beside him, a young man, whispering in his ear "Do it, and I will grant you more power than you have ever dreamed of"
 		- What does Theodore do?

+#### The Caverns
+In front of the Heroes are various challenges to test their minds and spirits to prove they are worthy of receiving the oracle's blessing.
+In the main entrance hall:
+- A grand main hall, made of rough stone walls and floor
+- In